pytorch/pytorch/torch/csrc/jit/README.md

 Because Nodes are not subclassed per-operator, it is very easy to construct invalid Nodes, e.g. by forgetting an input or an output, or by passing Values of the wrong Type.
 To help avoid this, Graph provides the method (`Graph::insert`) for constructing Nodes that guarantees Nodes have the correct setup.
 This method uses the database of registered Operators and their FunctionSchema to construct Nodes using that schema.

+PyTorch IR supports function overloading  so the `kind()` of a node may correspond to multiple operators.
+For example, the kind `aten::add` has the following overloads (`Scalar` means `float` or `int` in this case):
+- `aten::add(Tensor self, Tensor other) -> Tensor`
+- `aten::add(Tensor self, Scalar other) -> Tensor`
+- `aten::add(int self, int other) -> int`
+- `aten::add(float self, float other) -> float`

 For Nodes representing built-in Operators, the method `Node::schema` can also look up the FunctionSchema registered for that Operator.

+All of the strings correspond to different `FunctionSchema` objects.
+A `Node` can be queried for its schema using the `schema()` method (it will check the argument types, and will try to match one of the options for its `kind()`).

+Note that the chosen overload is not shown in any way in the textual output.
+If you're unsure which function does a node resolve to, you might need to check the type annotations of its input values.

 Each node also has a set of of attributes which are named integers, strings, floats, Tensors, and subgraphs, or lists of these types.
 These are used by special primitive operators to encode additional data in the Node.
 For instance `prim::Constant` defines a compile-time constant value.
 For Tensor constants, it will have a single Tensor attribute with the name `attr::value` which contains the value of the constant.